ansys/pyansys-geometry/doc/source/getting-started/docker/windows-container.rst

 ..
 START - Include the common text for launching the service from a Docker container

-.. jinja:: windows_containers
+.. jinja:: windows-containers
-   :file: getting_started/docker/common_docker.jinja
+   :file: getting-started/docker/common-docker.jinja
    :header_update_levels:

 ..
 END - Include the common text for launching the service from a Docker container